 Acknowledgements.
-The authors are grateful for the support of Instruct-ERIC, an ESFRI Landmark Research Infrastructure, and specifically the use of the resources of the CERM/CIRMMP Italian Instruct Center.
+The authors acknowledge the support of Instruct-ERIC, an ESFRI Landmark Research Infrastructure and specifically the use of the resources of the CERM/CIRMMP Italian Instruct Center.

 Financial support.
-This research has been supported by the Horizon 2020 research and innovation program of the European Commission (TIMB3 (grant no. 810856)) and the Italian Ministry for University and Research (FOE funding) to the Italian Center (CERM/CIRMMP, University of Florence) of Instruct-ERIC.
+This research has been supported by Timb3, grant no. 810856, funded by the Horizon 2020 research and innovation programme of the European Commission, and by the Italian Ministry for University and Research (FOE funding) to the Italian Center (CERM/CIRMMP, University of Florence) of Instruct-ERIC.